xifanyan/otlh/README.md

 - port defaults to 443
 - tenant is mandatory and can be specified in the config file or via environment variable LHN_TENANT.
 - authToken is mandatory and can be specified in the config file or via environment variable LHN_AUTHTOKEN.
-- config file is optional and can be specified via environment variable LHN_CONFIG, it defaults to .otlh.json with following format:
+- config file is optional and can be specified via environment variable LHN_CONFIG with format:
 ```
 {
     "domain": "api.otlegalhold.com",
     "port": 443,
-    "tenant": "test",
+    "tenant": "demo",
     "authToken": "*************************"
 }
 ```